neomjs/benchmarks/.github/EPIC-Performance-Showcases.md

 2.  **The Unstable Element Problem:** The element being observed (e.g., the grid) may be destroyed and replaced by the VDOM during the update, leaving the observer attached to a detached (orphaned) node.
     -   **Solution:** The observer must be attached to a **stable parent element** (e.g., `document.body`).
 The observer's callback must then **re-query the DOM** for the target element to check its state, ensuring it is always inspecting the live DOM tree.

-- [ ] Task: Refactor the "Create 1k rows" test in `tests/neo.spec.mjs` to use this robust, in-browser measurement pattern.
+- [x] Task: Refactor the "Create 1k rows" test in `tests/neo.spec.mjs` to use this robust, in-browser measurement pattern.
-- [ ] Task: Validate that the new pattern is stable, accurate, and free of timeouts.
+- [x] Task: Validate that the new pattern is stable, accurate, and free of timeouts.
-- [ ] Task: Roll out the validated pattern to all other performance-critical tests in the benchmark suite.
+- [x] Task: Roll out the validated pattern to all other performance-critical tests in the benchmark suite.

+---

+### 12. Cross-Cutting: Refactor Benchmark Test Logic

+**Goal:** To improve the maintainability and readability of the benchmark test suite by eliminating redundant code.

+**The Problem: Repetitive Measurement Logic**

+The current implementation of `tests/neo.spec.mjs` repeats the entire `measure` function (which includes the `Promise` and `MutationObserver` logic) inside every test case.
+This makes the code unnecessarily verbose and difficult to maintain.
+Any future changes to the measurement logic would need to be applied in multiple places.

+**The Solution: A Reusable Helper Function**

+The `measure` function should be extracted into a single, reusable helper function.
+This function will accept the `action` and `condition` callbacks as parameters and be called from each test.

+- [ ] Task: Create a new `measurePerformance` helper function in `tests/neo.spec.mjs` that encapsulates the `Promise` and `MutationObserver` logic.
+- [ ] Task: Refactor all test cases to use the new `measurePerformance` helper, passing their specific `action` and `condition` logic.
+- [ ] Task: Ensure the refactored tests continue to pass and produce the same accurate results.